Disease Guide ·Hemangiosarcoma ·2026

 The Emergency Problem

-Most HSA cases present as emergencies — sudden collapse, internal bleeding.
-If your dog isn't insured when this happens, you're facing a $5,000-$10,000 decision in the emergency room.
-There's no time to enroll.
-Insurance must be in place before the crisis.
-For at-risk breeds, this alone justifies the premium.
+Most HSA cases present as emergencies - sudden collapse, internal bleeding.
+If uninsured, you face a $5,000-$10,000 decision in the ER with no time to enroll.
+Insurance must be in place before crisis.
+For at-risk breeds, this justifies the premium.

 Red flag · Coverage